WHAT IS THE SGD PROFESSIONAL PATHWAY?

 This introductory presentation provides useful information on the standards required and preparations you will need to make for adjudication.
 Pre-Registered Members and Students can download it here.

-Adjudication clinics are design workshops where you can get a brief overview of the quality of your work and tips on how to develop it to adjudication standard.
+Adjudication advice sessions are design workshops where you can get a brief overview of the quality of your work and tips on how to develop it to adjudication standard.
 Sessions are purely advisory and comprise a general discussion on adjudication and what the SGD looks for in submitted work, followed by a review of the work you have brought in an open forum.
-Attending an Adjudication Clinic is not compulsory but is very strongly recommended.
+Attending an Adjudication advice session is not compulsory but is very strongly recommended.

-Clinics are offered free on an annual basis around the regions to Pre-Registered Members.
+The advice sessions are offered free on an annual basis around the regions to Pre-Registered Members.
 Students have the opportunity to attend a presentation as part of an SGD Educator Status course or at an annual graduate presentation.
-It is also possible to arrange your own Adjudication Clinic with a group of members in your region.
+It is also possible to arrange your own Adjudication advice session with a group of members in your region.
 Email the SGD office at email@example.com to discuss venues, prices and dates.

 Adjudication is a qualifying assessment - the Society’s way of evaluating your work and professional competence.
 It involves submitting your work to a panel of three highly qualified SGD Members, who assess and decide whether it is up to the required standard.